 Sadie was reportedly the very first LDD created, and that means she was in the small batch of handmade custom dolls that formed the entire concept of Living Dead Dolls.

 The most significant change between handmade Sadie and market Sadie is that market Sadie made her eyes mismatched between black and white irises, which is probably the most iconic and striking thing about her, so very good move there.
 The white-only eyes are haunting, but the mixed eyes are goth.
-All of Sadie's later main-series dolls (Series 2, Series 7 and Series 28) would use two white eyes, likely in reference to her handmade doll.
+Series 2 and Series 7 would use Sadie designs with two white eyes, likely in reference to her handmade doll, and Series 28 has one white eye and one very pale blue eye (white iris with blue outline) which mixes the two eye approaches.
 Handmade Sadie has a hunting knife rather than a kitchen knife, and she seems able to hold it.
 Handmade also has blood on her body and clothing, and black nail polish, which are absent from the market doll.

 Market Sadie's hair is long, black, and center-parted.
 It's not very thickly rooted and it falls out of her face.
 It's gotten waved a bit, but more by packaging than design.
 It feels fairly tidy, but also perhaps a bit greasy.
 I intend to wash it and the doll overall.